nicolassims/ComputerGraphics/Assignment5_NormalMappedModel/README.md

 *TODO*: Please edit the following information in your assignment

 * Name and partners name(At most 1 partner for this Assignment):
 	>Nicolas Karayakaylar
+  >Ben Hackney
 * How many hours did it take you to complete this Assignment?
 	>I failed to complete it.
 * Did you collaborate or share ideas with any other students/TAs/Professors?
 	>No. Only Piazza.
 I was meant to have a partner, but he hasn't contributed for weeks.
 * Did you use any external resources?
 	>Nope.
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?

 ## Description

 The grand finale! err, at least for our .obj model loader.
 The final